French farmers cry wolf over sheep killings

 "We are asking that wolves be removed from sheep breeding regions because they are incompatible with our work," Michele Boudoin, secretary general of the French sheep organisation (FNO) said.

-She stressed that France's "wolf plan", which compensates farmers for sheep losses and pays for prevention measures and staff, cost the government nearly 15 million euros (12.08 million pounds) in 2012.
+She stressed that France's "wolf plan", which compensates farmers for sheep losses and pays for prevention measures and staff, cost the government nearly 15 million euros ($19 million) in 2012.

 "We don't want the money, we want to do our job in good conditions," she said as a flock of brown "Noires de Velay" sheep arrived at the meeting point.